rotherleague/Rother/_includes/rules/rules.md

     	“The FA” means The Football Association Limited.

-    “WGS” means the Whole Game System and the procedures for the operation thereof as determined by The FA from time to time. “written” or “in writing” means the representation or reproduction of words or symbols  or other information in a visible form by any method or combination of methods, whether sent or supplied in electronic form or otherwise.
+    “written” or “in writing” means the representation or reproduction of words or symbols  or other information in a visible form by any method or combination of methods, whether sent or supplied in electronic form or otherwise.

     “Youth Football” means those participating at ages under 11s to under 18s.